 The Inter-American Commission has an internship program that is managed in conjunction with the OAS Internship Program.
 It gives young students and those recently graduated from the OAS Member States the opportunity to learn about the IACHR and work in applying the protection mechanisms provided by the inter-American human rights system.
 One of the benefits of this program is that after the internship, the acquired knowledge is used in the intern’s home country.

-The IACHR has opportunities for law students and recently graduated lawyers, as well as for students or recent graduates of journalism, graphic design, computer information technology and translation.
+The IACHR has opportunities for law students and recently graduated lawyers, as well as for students or recent graduates of international cooperation and fundraising, journalism, graphic design, computer information technology and translation.
 The IACHR Press Office receives students and recent graduates in journalism, graphic design and Web design, offering the opportunity to learn and work in the promotion of human rights in the region.
 In addition, the IACHR receives students and recent graduates in translation who can work in at least two of the four official languages of the OAS (English, Spanish, Portuguese and French), as well as computer information technology majors.

 During the internship, the participants have the opportunity to work with the Executive Secretariat's professionals and staff on the various activities carried out by the IACHR.
 The specific assignments are given by the Executive Secretariat.
 The program has three sessions each year, with established dates.
 The internships are unpaid.